Table of content

 11. Voice search

 The launch of voice assistants and smart speakers such as Apple's Siri, Google's Assistant, and Amazon's Alexa is propelling voice search in online shopping.
-Research shows that in 2019 alone, 39.3% of millennials used voice-enabled assistants at least once per month.
+Research shows that in 2019 alone, a projected 39.3% of millennials used voice-enabled assistants at least once per month.

 So, online retailers can use this e-commerce trend to their advantage by optimizing their eCommerce sites for voice search.